Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice: SUPPLEMENTARY NOTE 4: Sweeping cluster quantum Monte Carlo with two dimers per site

 To implement the constraint of having two dimer per site in our QMC simulation, we set the initial state as one of the three LN patters with the same probability~\cite{Plat2015}.
 In the region of the LN phase, the equilibrium process will not change the orientation of the initial state; therefore, the randomly selected initial state ensures each pattern of the LN phase has an equal probability of $\frac{1}{3}$ to emerge.
 In the VP and QSL regions, one can also use such initialization schemes, and we have tested that in these regions too, they produce the same QMC results as a completely random initialization.
-We simulate $L\times L$ triangular lattices with system sizes $L=8,12,16$ with the inverse temperature set to $\beta=L$ and $10^4$ Monte Carlo samplings used to obtain average values of the observables in all calculations.
+We simulate $L\times L$ triangular lattices with system sizes $L=8,12,16$ with the inverse temperature set to $\beta=L$ and $10^4$ Monte Carlo samplings were used to obtain average values of the observables in all calculations.

-In this article, we can measure the information about single visons because in a strictly constrained space, the energy gap of other quasiparticles such as spinons, becomes infinitely large and thus these quasiparticles do not exist in the restricted Hilbert space.
-Therefore, the vison is well-defined here.
+In this study, we can measure the information about single visons because in a strictly constrained space, the energy gap of other quasiparticles such as spinons, becomes infinitely large and thus these quasiparticles do not exist in the restricted Hilbert space; the vison is thus well-defined here.